What is a Board Certification in Law?

 Certified Appellate Criminal Law specialists have extensive experience in handling appeals from criminal cases in both state and federal court.
 Moreover, to be certified as an appellate criminal law specialist you must have handled a large number of appeals and post-conviction matters such as 11.07 writs, 2254 writs and 2255 writs, in both state and federal court

 Clint Broden and Mick Mickelsen are one of a small group of board certified attorneys in both Criminal Appellate Law and general Criminal Law.
-Therefore, whether you need an attorney to represent you at trial or on appeal, you will know that both partners at Broden & Mickelsen are among a small number of specialists in both areas.
+Therefore, whether you need an attorney to represent you at trial or on appeal, you will know that Broden, Mickelsen, Helms & Snipes is the right firm.

 Learn more about the Texas Board of Legal Specialization on their FAQ page.